xweret/Order-Summary-Component/README.md

-Full responsive desing, for complete this front end mentor challenge:  https://www.frontendmentor.io/challenges
+Full responsive desing, for complete a front-end mentor challenge ( https://www.frontendmentor.io/challenges )

 This is my result: